 David was first elected as Member of Parliament in May 2005.
-Following his re-election with an increased majority, David was appointed Parliamentary Private Secretary to Rt Hon Francis Maude MP, Minister to the Cabinet Office and Rt Hon Oliver Letwin, Minister responsible for Government Policy.
-David was later reappointed as PPS to Oliver Letwin, providing support to Oliver’s policy role across government and in particular in relation to drugs and alcohol treatment reform and future policy development.
-Since September 2012, David has retained an advisory role to Oliver Letwin on drug and alcohol policy, however, he has now moved to acting as PPS to Rt Hon Owen Paterson, Secretary of State for Environment, Food and Rural Affairs.
+Following his re-election with an increased majority in May 2010, David was appointed Parliamentary Private Secretary to Rt Hon Francis Maude MP, Minister to the Cabinet Office and Rt Hon Oliver Letwin, Minister responsible for Government Policy.
+Two months later David was reappointed as PPS to Oliver Letwin, providing support to Oliver’s policy role across government and in particular in relation to drugs and alcohol treatment reform and future policy development.
+Since September 2012, David has retained an advisory role to Oliver Letwin on drug and alcohol policy.
+David was also appointed PPS to The Rt Hon Owen Paterson, Secretary of State for Environment, Food and Rural Affairs, in September 2012 and helped as his ministerial aide up until June 2014 when David resigned as PPS to be able to focus more on the backbenches and his constituency.

 David was born in 1969.
 He is married to Janet and has six young children, Barnaby and Harriet (who are twins), Dougal, Dorothy, Noah and Toby.
 David has lived all his life in Enfield Southgate, first in Cockfosters, then Winchmore Hill and now Southgate.
 He was educated in Barnet, Highgate School and then at Exeter University.